Chinmay1297/skinet/README.md

 But what if there are 100 of entities ?
 Do we create 100 Repositories ?
 We'll create Generic Repository, using Specification Pattern.

-Below is an example of Generic Repository
+An example of Generic Repository
 ![image](https://github.com/user-attachments/assets/bad7ed35-8b67-44c4-bb66-1655fccca0c9)

 It can only be used for entities that are derived from 'BaseEntity'